 1. Sweet steamed bun

 Cute-shaped characters abound in Malaysia and I felt bad biting into this bun in the form of a little pig!
 Sweet steamed buns contain fillings ranging from lotus to red-bean.
-You can even get the buns on sticks so you can eat them like a lollipop.
+There are also buns on sticks to eat like a lollipop.
 They are best eaten fresh from the steamer, but don’t burn yourself!

 Cendol is a quintessential Asian dessert, this ‘dessert soup’ is made from a bowl of ice flavoured with various ingredients.
 It can be made with rice flour jelly, coconut milk, sticky rice, beans, sweetcorn and palm sugar syrup.
 This one is topped with pandan jelly, but it can come with durian, coconut or just gula Melaka (palm sugar).